ttyridal/masterpassword-firefox/README.md

 Master Password implemented as a Firefox extension

 This is a firefox addon implementing the masterpassword algorithm invented by Maarten Billemont.
 You can visit his website at [masterpasswordapp.com](http://masterpasswordapp.com).
-This plugin uses tmthrgd's [mpw library](https://github.com/tmthrgd/mpw-js), a javascript implementation of Maarten's algorithm.

-**Please note that this plugin is not affiliated with Maarten or tmthrgd**
+**Please note that this plugin is not affiliated with Mr Billemont**

 # Installation
 Just click the xpi from the releases page.
 Firefox should ask if you want do install it.
 Release on the mozilla addons store is pending.